 - 1. Fulfillment of all requirements for the certificate, diploma, or associate degree applied for, as well as official application for graduation, is the student's responsibility. - 2.
 Students must complete all required courses within their curriculum as published in their Catalog of record (see next page). - 3.
 Students must have an overall GPA of 2.0 and a 2.0 average in their major courses as defined by the Curriculum Standards. - 4.
 Nursing students must maintain a 2.0 GPA in all nursing and nursing-related courses with no grade less than a "C." - 5.
 At or before the beginning of the spring semester in which graduation is expected, students should officially apply to the director of admissions/registrar for graduation.
 Applications are available in the registrar's office.
+A \$20 fee is assessed for each degree.

 Graduation exercises are held at the end of the spring semester.
 The specific date is listed in the College Calendar.
 Students who will complete requirements during the following summer may participate in the May graduation.
 Caps and gowns, purchased through RCC's Campus Store, are required for participation in the graduation ceremony.
+Credits transferred in for graduation must be received before the end of the summer semester of the year in which the student would normally have graduated.